25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Infrastructure Requirements for Medical Facilities

-The infrastructure requirements for a 25-100 bed hospital in Nepal are stringent and designed to ensure patient safety and quality care.
+The infrastructure requirements for a 25-100 bedded hospital requirements in Kathmandu Nepal are stringent and designed to ensure patient safety and quality care.
 The MoHP has set forth detailed specifications that must be met:

 Building and Space Requirements